JeffKitson/Tranewreck_tools/README.md

 # Tranewreck

-Tranewreck is a collection of ruby scripts meant to connect with and expliot vulnerable thermostats running ComfortLink II based firmware, specifically the [Trane ComfortLink II XL850](https://www.trane.com/residential/en/products/thermostats-and-controls/connected-controls/comfortlink_xl850.html).
+Tranewreck is a collection of ruby scripts meant to connect with and exploit vulnerable thermostats running ComfortLink II based firmware, specifically the [Trane ComfortLink II XL850](https://www.trane.com/residential/en/products/thermostats-and-controls/connected-controls/comfortlink_xl850.html).
+Use these tools only on devices you own or have consent to test.

 There are three tools included in this repository: